Four Month Extension of Term of 7th Central Pay Commission

 - 4 Months Extension to 7th Pay Commission – Employees Disappointed

-- Cabinet approves extension of term of the Commission to examine the issue of sub-categorization of Other Backward Classes
+- Cabinet approves extension of the term of the Commission to examine the issue of Sub-categorization of Other Backward Classes in the Central List

 - 7th Pay Commission Report Delay – Karnataka COC